gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  EditProfileRequestSchema | "Request body"

-Used to update profile
+Use this API to update details in the user profile.
+Details can be first name, last name, gender, email, phone number, or profile picture.

 *Success Response:*

+Success.
+Check the example shown below or refer `LoginSuccess` for more details.

-Schema: `LoginSuccess`
+Schema: `ProfileEditSuccess`

 *Examples:*